Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: Training

 \paragraph{Proposed multi-scale SFI-STFT discriminators}

-In conventional adversarial training, a dedicated generator for each target sampling rate is trained with a corresponding discriminator as well~\citep{encodec, FINALLY, ju2024naturalspeech}.
-For stable training of a single generator across diverse rates, we propose a discriminator based on SFI-STFT, which preserves a consistent physical frame duration across sampling rates.
-Implemented with strided Conv2D layers, STFT discriminator~\citep{encodec} produces two-dimensional maps that provide local real/fake supervision in the time-frequency plane.
-This design maintains sensitivity to spectral structure while remaining agnostic to absolute frequency resolution, thereby supporting adversarial training across different rates without redundant resampling or multiple discriminators.
+In conventional adversarial training, a dedicated generator for each target sampling rate is trained with a corresponding discriminator as well~\citep{encodec, FINALLY, ju2024naturalspeech}, which introduces implementation overhead depending on the output sample rates.
+For training of a single generator across diverse rates, we adopt the strided-Conv2D STFT discriminator~\citep{encodec} producing two-dimensional maps for local real/fake supervision in the time-frequency plane, and replace its STFT front-end with the SFI-STFT formulation so that a single discriminator operates across sampling rates with a consistent physical frame duration.
+This design maintains sensitivity to spectral structure while remaining agnostic to absolute frequency resolution, thereby supporting adversarial training across different rates without redundant resampling or rate-specific discriminators.
 We employ 5 SFI discriminators with STFT window durations of \{20, 40, 60, 80, 100\} ms.